Isaac Ross: All Blacks

 On 22 May 2009, Ross was selected for the Iveco Series 26 man All Black squad.
 He made his debut against France on 13 June, where he partnered his Crusaders teammate, Brad Thorn.
 He scored his first try against Italy in the All Blacks 27–6 win over the side on 27 June 2009.

 Outside rugby

 In 2010, Ross and winner of the 2009 Forestry Modern Apprentice of the Year awards, Warren Ropiha, became the faces of Jigsaw Family Services Extra Ordinary Dads campaign; celebrating fathers and the important role they play in their children's lives.
 They joined the 2009 representatives Cory Jane and Mike McRoberts.
 Jigsaw Family Services is a network of 39 organisations in New Zealand working to stop child abuse, neglect and family violence in New Zealand communities.
 The Extra Ordinary Dads campaign aims to spark conversations about what makes a good father as dads share stories about taking the time to play with, listen to and encourage their kids, and to create strong positive family relationships.
 Ross also works as a sports interviewer on The Erin Simpson Show.
-His favorite television programme is Law & Order.
+His favourite television programme is Law & Order.